harelba/q/doc/INSTALL.markdown

 * Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.
 Python 3.x is not supported yet.

 ## Installation
-Current stable release is `1.3.0`.
+Current stable version is `1.4.0`.

+Requirements: Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.
+Python 3.x is not supported yet.

 ### Mac Users
-Just run `brew install q`.
+Make sure you run `brew update` first and then just run `brew install q`.

-Thanks @stuartcarnie for the initial homebrew formula
+Thanks [@stuartcarnie](https://github.com/stuartcarnie) for the initial homebrew formula

+### Manual installation (very simple, since there are no dependencies)

+1. Download the main q executable from **[here](https://raw.github.com/harelba/q/1.4.0/bin/q)** into a folder in the PATH.
+2. Make the file executable.

+For `Windows` machines, also download q.bat **[here](https://raw.github.com/harelba/q/1.4.0/bin/q.bat)** into the same folder and use it to run q.

 ### RPM-Base Linux distributions
-Download the RPM here **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.3.0-1.noarch.rpm)**.
+Download the version `1.4.0` RPM here **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-text-as-data-1.4.0-1.noarch.rpm)**.

 Install using `rpm -ivh <rpm-name>`.

 RPM Releases also contain a man page.
 Just enter `man q`.

+**NOTE** In Version `1.4.0`, the RPM package name has been changed.
+If you already have the old version, just remove it with `rpm -e q` before installing.

 ### Debian-based Linux distributions
 Debian packaing is in progress.
 In the mean time install manually.
-See the section below.
+See the section above.

-### Manual installation

-Download the main q executable from [here](https://raw.github.com/harelba/q/1.3.0/q) into a folder in the PATH.

-Make the file executable.

-For `Windows` machines, also download q.bat [here](https://raw.github.com/harelba/q/1.3.0/q.bat) into the same folder and use it to run q.

 ## Default settings file
 q supports an option file in ~/.qrc or in the working directory (with the name .qrc) which provides defaults for some or all of the command line options.
 A sample .qrc file with commented-out options is included.
 Just put it in your home folder and modify it according to your needs.